Incoming Mobility Students

 Information about titles and subjects

-(***) In 2025/26 there will be a semester (starting in October) in English.
+(***) In 2025/26 it will have one semester (starting in October) in English.

 Calendar Summary

-Frequently asked questions (FAQ) for students who want to study at ETSi
+Frequently Asked Questions (FAQ) for Students Who Want to Study at ETSi

 What can I do to study at the Higher Technical School of Engineering of Seville?